CDAT/vcs-js/README.md

 -----------------------

 Executing the demo requires a running vtkweb service, which is assumed to exist at <ws://localhost:9000/ws>.
-A basic protocol implementation for demo purposes exists in this repository at `server/server.py`.
+A basic protocol implementation for demo purposes exists in this repository at `scripts/vcs_server`.
-You can start the server with the command `vtkpython server/server.py -p 9000`.
+You can start the server with the command `PYTHONPATH=. vtkpython scripts/vcs_server -p 9000`.
 Use the `--help` argument for a list of options.
 After starting the server, you can execute the demo using `npm run demo` and browsing to <http://localhost:8080/demo>.